Remove Cherry Stains, Black Cherry Stain And Cherry Juice Stains

 Step 6: Repeat steps 3-5 until the stain is removed from the upholstery.

-Step 7: Now that the stain from the cherries is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.
+Step 7: Now that the spot is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.

 Hint: Be sure to get the upholstery only as wet as necessary to remove cherry stains.